 “Like me, my fellow students had positions as law reformers or policy officers in government, NGOs and business.
 This gave me a wonderful insight into the views of stakeholders that were very relevant to my work,” she says.

-Another source of professional support are your lecturers.
+Lecturers are another fantastic source of professional support.
 Barrister and La Trobe alumnus Roshan Chaile – who’s worked as an Associate to a Justice of the High Court – says his teachers have become his mentors.

 “I was fortunate to have some outstanding and dedicated teachers during my time at La Trobe Law School.
 They encouraged my interests in particular areas of law and continue to mentor and advise me in my career.”